laraflux/lens/README.md

 # Laravel Lens
-Automatically log all changes within your Laravel app.
+Automatically log all model events and changes within your Laravel app.

 ## Installation
 ```